Wirecloud/bae-search-filters-widget/README.md

 Choose the desired filters and they will be sent through the wiring.

+Available filters:
+- Catalogue: The catalogue of the offering.
+- Category: The category of the offering.
+- Type: The type of the components held by the offering.
+- Bundle: If the offering is a bundle or not.
+- Status: If its purchased / installed or not.

 This widget is created dynamically by the [bae-browser-widget](https://github.com/Wirecloud/bae-browser-widget) so it doensn't need to be added manually to the dashboard when using it.

 ## Copyright and License